futhark-cuda¶

 Accepts the same options as futhark-c.

-ENVIRONMENT VARIABLES
+ENVIRONMENT VARIABLES¶

 CC

 The C compiler used to compile the program.
-Defaults to cc if unset.
+Defaults to

 CFLAGS

 Space-separated list of options passed to the C compiler.
-Defaults to -O -std=c99 if unset.
+Defaults to

-EXECUTABLE OPTIONS
+EXECUTABLE OPTIONS¶

-Generated executables accept the same options as those generated by futhark-c.
-The -t option behaves as with futhark-opencl.
+Generated executables accept the same options as those generated by

 The following additional options are accepted.

--h, --help
+- -h, --help

 Print help text to standard output and exit.

---default-thread-block-size=INT
+- --default-thread-block-size=INT

 The default size of thread blocks that are launched.
 Capped to the hardware limit if necessary.

---default-num-thread-blocks=INT
+- --default-num-thread-blocks=INT

 The default number of thread blocks that are launched.

---default-threshold=INT
+- --default-threshold=INT

 The default parallelism threshold used for comparisons when selecting between code versions generated by incremental flattening.
 Intuitively, the amount of parallelism needed to saturate the GPU.

---default-tile-size=INT
+- --default-tile-size=INT

 The default tile size used when performing two-dimensional tiling (the workgroup size will be the square of the tile size).

---dump-cuda=FILE
+- --dump-cuda=FILE

 Don’t run the program, but instead dump the embedded CUDA kernels to the indicated file.
 Useful if you want to see what is actually being executed.

---dump-ptx=FILE
+- --dump-ptx=FILE

 Don’t run the program, but instead dump the PTX-compiled version of the embedded kernels to the indicated file.

---load-cuda=FILE
+- --load-cuda=FILE

 Instead of using the embedded CUDA kernels, load them from the indicated file.

---load-ptx=FILE
+- --load-ptx=FILE

 Load PTX code from the indicated file.

---nvrtc-option=OPT
+- --nvrtc-option=OPT

 Add an additional build option to the string passed to NVRTC.
 Refer to the CUDA documentation for which options are supported.
 Be careful - some options can easily result in invalid results.